When it comes to moving your data centre's applications to a cloud hosting service, many concerns, including costs...

 A good provider will host its services from sophisticated Tier 3 or Tier 4 data centres.
 You should expect these to be manned 24/7 by security personnel and to be designed with state-of-the-art fire suppression systems, as well as multiple power feeds from separate sources.

 Likewise, sites should safeguard against service disruption due to connectivity problems.
 They should retain multiple communications links from diverse providers, complete with automatic failover facilities.
-Customers themselves should consider
+Customers themselves should consider installing multiple connections into the cloud at their own sites if they plan to access key applications this way.

 Cloud computing security concerns